-The economic aspects of the project include leveraging the use of SOURCE, the multilateral platform for the preparation of sustainable infrastructure projects and enabling the achievement of green bonds, with criteria and scoring to be established, and contributing to its support and dissemination https://wikis.ec.europa.eu/display/primeinfrastructure/About+PRIME as capacity building in developing countries, in particular in connection with the EU Global Gateway.
+The economic aspects of the project include leveraging the use of multilateral platform(s) for the preparation of sustainable infrastructure projects and enabling the achievement of green bonds, with criteria and scoring to be established, and contributing to its support and dissemination as capacity building in developing countries, in particular in connection with the EU Global Gateway.
 Furthermore, the funded project is to identify tools to help sector actors integrate biodiversity more thoroughly into their strategic and operational plans.